programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 This tutorial assumes you have a rudimentary knowledge of R. Programming Historian has lessons covering different topics, and we recommend beginning with Taryn Dewar's [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data) and Nabeel Siddiqui's [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data_wrangling_and_management_in_R) if you do not have this background.

 There are several ways to analyze data, but in this tutorial, we will concentrate on graphical representations.
-In R, there we have three possibilities for creating graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the [lattice](http://lattice.r-forge.r-project.org/) package, and finally [ggplot2](http://ggplot2.tidyverse.org/), created by [Hadley Wickham](http://hadley.nz/).
+In R, we have three main possibilities for creating graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the [lattice](http://lattice.r-forge.r-project.org/) package, and finally [ggplot2](http://ggplot2.tidyverse.org/), created by [Hadley Wickham](http://hadley.nz/).

 ggplot2 has many advantages over the other possibilities:

-1. It relies on a theoretical framework (detailed below )that assures your graphs meaningfully convey information.
+1. It relies on a theoretical framework (detailed below) that assures your graphs meaningfully convey information.

 2. It is relatively simple to use while remaining powerful.